Perspective | Fox News is pulling out all the stops to promote Trump’s twisted logic about ‘corrupt’ voting

 “We cover both sides,” Bret Baier said Wednesday in keeping with Fox’s party line — a form of propaganda in itself.

-In general, Fox’s election coverage itself has been measured and restrained; Chris Wallace’s presence tends to helps with that.
+In general, Fox’s election coverage itself has been measured and restrained; Chris Wallace’s presence tends to help with that.
 And, to her credit, news anchor Martha MacCallum could be heard pushing back on Trump press secretary Kayleigh McEnany’s illogic about how to count the vote in Pennsylvania.

 Separately, Fox’s decision desk, in its early call of Arizona for Biden, made it much tougher for the president to claim victory on Tuesday night.
 And there was plenty of Trump pushback on that, but to no avail.